 Successful cyber security programs have a clear understanding of access rights and limit employee and vendor access to sensitive systems and data to those individuals or service providers whose job descriptions require such access.

-Management of access rights and controls includes systems and procedures that control onboarding, transfers, terminations of employees and vendors.
-On a periodic basis, IT should require reviews and re-certification of access rights as well as password changes, multi-factor authentication and verification codes, when appropriate.
+Management of access rights and controls includes systems and procedures that control onboarding, transfers, and terminations of employees and vendors.
+On a periodic basis, IT should require reviews and re-certification of access rights as well as password changes, multi-factor authentication, and verification codes, when appropriate.

 Data Loss Prevention

 Robust data loss and prevention programs include the following: